 Throughout all of these developments, creative focus has always remained on text and its permutations (hence the term “text-group”).
-Joint projects are realized via the principle of “collective consciousness.”
-Orbita’s core members have remained unchanged over the years—the only exception being Zhorzh Uallik, whose departure from Latvia in 2010 led to his diminished activity in the group.
+Joint projects are realized according to the principle of “collective consciousness.”
+Orbita’s core members have remained unchanged over the years with the exception of Zhorzh Uallik, whose departure from Latvia in 2010 led to diminished activity in the group.
 The designer Vladimir Leibgam has played a special role in the creation of the group’s visual identity.
 Meanwhile, the circle of authors, designers, musicians, and artists who collaborate with Orbita has continued to expand, rendering the group an integral part of the Latvian cultural scene.
-For many years, too, Inga Bodnarjuka-Mrazauskas has been the group’s manager and, indeed, guardian angel, planning and developing the majority of its projects.
+For many years Inga Bodnarjuka-Mrazauskas has been the group’s manager and, indeed, guardian angel, planning and developing the majority of its projects.

 Each publication is created in close collaboration with a designer.
 These have included Vladimir Leibgam, Aleksey Murashko, Mārtiņš Ratniks, Tom Mrazauskas, Rūta Briede, Artis Briedis, Līva Rutmane, Zigmunds Lapsa, Ernests Mucenieks, Ieva Skuja, Kaspars Mūrelis, Valters Verners, and Ilva Kļaviņa.